Jack Russell Breed Summary

 Still known as Fox Terriers, the breed club was founded in 1875, with Russell one of the founding members.
 All modern Jack Russells are descended from dogs bred at around this time.
 While no documented pedigrees exist before 1862, John Russell kept some documentation of his breeding.

 Following Russell’s death, just two people - a Mr East in Chislehurst, and a Mr Archer in Cornwall - worked to keep the breed going.
-East in particular owned several dogs descended from Russell’s own line.
-Arthur Blake Heinemann created the first breed standard, and founded the Devon and Somerset Badger Club in 1894, which bred dogs suitable for digging out badgers.
+East, in particular, owned several dogs descended from Russell’s own line.
+Arthur Blake Heinemann created the first breed standard and founded the Devon and Somerset Badger Club in 1894, which bred dogs suitable for digging out badgers.
 As badger digging required different strengths from fox hunting, it is believed that some Bull Terrier stock was introduced, which may have contributed to the appearance of the shorter-legged variety.

 During the Second World War, the Jack Russell declined in popularity as the demand for working dogs dropped.
 But after the war, they became popular as pets.

-Jack Russell breed clubs in various countries in the 1970s, including the USA and Australia.
+Jack Russell breed clubs opened in various countries in the 1970s, including the USA and Australia.
 However, each club established its own standards for the breed, to the extent that even clubs within the same country couldn’t agree.
 In the 1990s, the American Kennel Club considered recognising the breed, but the Jack Russell Terrier Club of America opposed the move, as they wished to focus on the working traits of the dog, rather than beauty.
 However, the Jack Russell Terrier Breeders Association formed, and they worked with the AKC so that the breed was recognised in 2001.
 Many Jack Russells were imported to Australia in the 1960s and 70s, with their breed club founded in 1972.
 Again, they developed their own breed standard.

 The Fédération Cynologique Internationale (FCI) recognised the Jack Russell Terrier as a breed in 1991.
 However, the differing international standards meant that it was not until 2016 that the UK’s Kennel Club formally recognised the Jack Russell Terrier.
 The breed standard that they established incorporated the Australian and FCI standards.
 Today, the Kennel Club encourages breeders to register their dogs with the Club, to improve the gene pool and increase the numbers being shown.